Well I have come to the opinion that perhaps the Suwannee River is the best River to paddle in Florida.

-In conclusion I just wanted to mention (and congratulate) the state of Florida for the money expended to create public "River Camps" for canoes and kayak enthusiasts.
+I wanted to mention (and congratulate) the state of Florida for the money expended to create public "River Camps" for canoes and kayak enthusiasts.

 Strategically placed; these River camps for a few dollars offer a place to camp, hot showers, picnic tables and limited screened cabins.
 A few of these screened cabins and bathrooms are set upon stilts-once again pointing the savage floods that sweep the River ever few years.

-These River camps are accessible to paddlers only and are really a treasure not known to most of the residents of Florida -those who do not live in north Florida.
-(Or at least me-because I was unaware of these River camps until my explorations of the Suwannee River with Paddle Florida.)
+These River camps are accessible to paddlers only and are an treasure unknown to most of the residents of Florida -those who do not live in north Florida.
+(Or at least me anyway-because I was unaware of these River camps until my explorations of the Suwannee River with Paddle Florida.)

 Thanks to the State of Florida and to Paddle Florida for some wonderful memories!